Whiteeagl/Minilibx_utils/LINE_UTILS/README.md

 draw_line is a simple function developed for the **Mlx42**.
 Here, I will cover the why and the how.
 # Why ?

-Well, if you're were, you already know why, but if you don't : the Mlx42 is a "*performant, easy to use, cross-platform, minimal windowing graphics library to create graphical applications without having to work directly with the native windowing framework of the given operating system.*".
+Well, if you're here, you already know why, but if you don't : the Mlx42 is a "*performant, easy to use, cross-platform, minimal windowing graphics library to create graphical applications without having to work directly with the native windowing framework of the given operating system.*".

-The problem is that you also are entitled to use it if you are attending 42.
+The problem is that the use of this library is mandatory if you are attending 42.
 But this simple library does not allow you to draw lines.
 Anoying.

 ## For you ?